vsch/flexmark-java/flexmark-core-test/src/test/resources/core_paragraph_formatter_spec.md

 ⟦  ⟧sequence ⦙and mapped sequence.
 .
 ---- Tracked Offsets ---------------------------------------------------
-[0]: { [99, si) } --> 99
+[0]: {99 1|0 si -> 95}

 ---- Ranges ------------------------------------------------------------
-⟦* Fix: conversion from Smart to based to extract more source information from segmented⟧⟦ sequence⟧ ⟦ and mapped sequence.⟧
+⟦Fix: conversion from Smart to based to extract more source information from segmented⟧⟦ sequence⟧ ⟦and mapped sequence.⟧

 ---- Result ------------------------------------------------------------
-* Fix: conversion from Smart to based to extract more source information from segmented sequence ⦙and mapped sequence.
+Fix: conversion from Smart to based to extract more source information from segmented sequence ⦙and mapped sequence.
 ````````````````````````````````